GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

     #.
 CMYK.
 Specify *cyan*/*magenta*/*yellow*/*black*, each ranging
        from 0–100%.

     #.
 Name.
 Specify one of 663 valid color names.
-Use **man
+See :doc:`/gmtcolors` for
-       gmtcolors** to list all valid names.
+       a list of all valid names.
 A very small yet versatile subset consists of the 29 choices *white*, *black*, and [light\ \|\ dark]{*red, orange, yellow, green, cyan, blue, magenta, gray\ \|\ grey, brown*\ }.
 The color names are